 Austin, TX 78761-5999

-If you fail to submit all of your documentation to the Department for the issuance of your occupational driver license, the Department will send a request for the additional items needed for processing.
-These documents can be submitted by fax or email.
+These documents can also be submitted by fax or email if you are not submitting any fees.
 Be sure to include your full name, date of birth, and driver license number for proper identification.

 Fax Number: 512-424-2848

-Email: Driver Improvement (Documents must be submitted in PDF format.)
+Email: firstname.lastname@example.org (Documents must be submitted in PDF format.)

 Once you are issued an occupational driver license, you are only permitted to operate a motor vehicle within the terms of the court order.
 You must keep your court order in the vehicle with you at all times and present it along with your occupational driver license upon demand by a peace officer.